 This usually happens if your baby isn’t positioned or attached well at the breast.
-If a baby only sucks the nipple rather than the whole areola, then their tongue or roof of the mouth may rub on the nipple.
-This causes nipples to get sore quickly and might cause nipple cracking (NHS, 2017).
+If a baby only sucks the nipple rather than taking a good mouthful of breast, then their tongue or roof of the mouth may rub on the nipple.
+This causes nipples to get sore quickly and might cause nipple cracking (NHS, 2019a).

 You might also be able to feel when your baby is well attached.
 Your nipple should rest comfortably against the soft palate at the back of their mouth.
 If the nipple is nearer to the front of their mouth, your baby might be poorly attached.
 This can cause pinching of your nipple against the hard palate, which can cause pain.

 Feed your baby as often as they would like and for as long as they like.
-You can also try using a warm heat pack or a warm shower before feeding or expressing milk or use cold packs after feeding for pain relief (NICE, 2017).
+You can also try using a warm heat pack or having a warm shower before feeding or expressing milk, or use cold packs after feeding for pain relief (NICE, 2017).

 Flat or inverted nipples

 Nipples come in all sorts of sizes and shapes.
 While most protrude, some are flat or inverted.